Particular/docs.particular.net/samples/scaleout/distributor/sample.md

  - nservicebus/scale-out-sample
 ---

 Sometimes a single endpoint for handling messages is not enough so there is a need to scale out.
-The following sample demonstrates how easy it is to use NServiceBus to scale out existing message processing by adding more workers on different machines.
+This sample demonstrates how easy it is to use NServiceBus to scale out existing message processing by adding more workers on different machines.

-NOTE: The Distributor feature expects that workers will be deployed to multiple machines.
-In this sample all workers are on a single machine in order to keep it simple, however such an approach should not be applied in a production environment.
+NOTE: The distributor feature expects that workers will be deployed to multiple machines.
+In this sample, all workers are on a single machine in order to keep it simple, however such an approach should not be applied in a production environment.
 See [Scaling out in a real environment](#scaling-out-in-a-real-environment) section for more information.

 ## Code walk-through